Chapter #1 – General Layout of Construction Drawings

 Dimension lines can be shown many different ways, such as shown here with arrows as end points or hash marks.

-Hidden lines represent lines on the under or on the inside of an object showing hidden features.
+Hidden lines represent lines traveling under or on the inside of an object.
 These invisible portions of an item are often represented by dashed lines.
 Hidden Lines give an indication of items that are behind or below another item, as shown here highlighted in yellow.
 If you see dashed lines, those are part of a hidden item.
+The hidden items in this drawing show other sheet metal air ducts traveling under the duct above.

 This is the view that shows the outside or inside of the building from a standing position, eyes forward.